AleMorales9011/ForgeWare/002-GIT-CREATING & PUSHING REPOSITORIES/Readme.md

 ```origin``` is the default shortcut for the remote repository.
 ```<branch_name>``` specifies the branch they want to push their changes to (usually master for the main branch).

+>[!Note]
-### Pull with Rebase (git pull --rebase):
+> Pull with Rebase (git pull --rebase):
-This command fetches the latest changes from the remote repository and then attempts to replay your local commits on top of the updated remote branch head.
+Sometimes when pushing changes you can get an error.
+Usually means that the remote branch is ahead of yours.
+So you need to pull changes first before push your new changes. ```git pull --rebase``` fetches the latest changes from the remote repository and then attempts to replay your local commits on top of the updated remote branch head.

 ```ruby
 git pull origin <branch_name> --rebase